Grid homology for singular links in lens space and a resolution cube: Grid homology for singular links in lens spaces

 \section{Grid homology for singular links in lens spaces}

-In this section, we always consider a grid diagram as follows unless otherwise stated. $g$ is a grid diagram of size n+k representing a singular link $L$ in $L(p,q)$ with $M$ regular components and n thick edges.
-That is, we have a diagram ruled by n+k $\beta$ and $\alpha$ circles with n XX marks, k X marks and 2n+k O marks.
-By renumbering the O-marks, we assume that $O_1,\ldots, O_{2n+m}$ lies on distinct thin edges or $S^1$ components.
-Note that n and $M$ are intrinsic to the underlying graph while k depends on the embedding and the specified grid diagram.
+In this section, we always consider a grid diagram as follows unless otherwise stated. $g$ is a grid diagram of size $n+k$ representing a singular link $L$ in $L(p,q)$ with $m$ regular components and $n$ thick edges.
+That is, we have a diagram ruled by $n+k$ $\beta$ and $\alpha$ circles with $n$ $XX$ marks, $k$ $X$ marks, and $2n+k$ $O$ marks.
+By renumbering the $O$-marks, we assume that $O_1,\ldots, O_{2n+m}$ lie on distinct thin edges or $S^1$ components.
+Note that $n$ and $m$ are intrinsic to the underlying graph while $k$ depends on the embedding and the specified grid diagram.